Blog : Posts tagged with 'Christianity'

 In which we go dragon-killing

 Well, I sat down at my computer to write a long serious post about how I need to lose my shyness.
 But then, I thought: hang on a minute!
 It’s Saint George’s Day!
-So, I dressed up in a suit of armour and went out to sing Jerusalem and stab a few dragons instead.
+So, I dressed up in a suit of armour and went out to sing “Jerusalem” and stab a few dragons instead.

 Actually, that last bit wasn’t quite true.
 I love the fact that other countries have deadly serious national days; England has a national day to celebrate a mythical Lebanese man who isn’t even a Catholic saint any more.
 Bulgaria, in fact, has much better St George’s Day celebrations than we do, although no longer on the same date.* England has, well, nothing at all, and most of the people who campaign for more of a celebration are rather nasty nationalists.
-We could do with a decent national celebration, if only as an excuse for a party.
+We could do with a decent liberal and welcoming national celebration, if only as an excuse for a party.

 Torn curtain